Mythri532/docker/Readme2.md

  **kubelet**<br>

-Kubelet which schedules the pod and interacts with both container and node.Kubelet is responsible for taking the configuration and start the<br> pod with a container inside it.
+Kubelet which schedules the pod and interacts with both container and node.Kubelet is responsible for taking the configuration and start the pod with a container inside it.
 Kubelet is kubernetes process which assign reaources such as ram,cpu from node to container.<br>

 **Kube-proxy**<br>

 This is a proxy service which runs on each node and helps in making services available to the external host.
 It helps in forwarding the<br> request to correct containers and is capable of performing primitive load balancing.
-It makes sure that the networking environment is <br>predictable and accessible and at the same time it is isolated as well.
+It makes sure that the networking environment is predictable and accessible and at the same time it is isolated as well.
 It manages pods on node, volumes, secrets, creating new<br> containers’ health checkup, etc. <br>

 **Kubernetes setup in centos 7**